 - Herbal remedies such as ginger root, coriander and gingko biloba can help minimize the symptoms of vertigo

-- The modified Epley maneuver is often prescribed which involves head and body movements that are performed while sitting on a bed.
+- Use the modified Epley maneuver which involves head and body movements while sitting on a bed.
 It is performed in a doctor’s office, but can also be prescribed at home.

-- Vitamin D supplementation can be useful for individuals who are diagnosed with benign paroxysmal positional vertigo.
+- Lastly, take vitamin D supplementation for individuals with benign paroxysmal positional vertigo.